The Robert M. Immerman

 American Language Program (ALP)

-* In addition to program fees, you will need at least $2,000 per month to cover your living expenses.
-If you intend to have your family accompany you, an additional $800 per month for your spouse and $400 per month for each child under the age of 21 is also required.Deadlines
+* In addition to program fees, you will need at least $2800 per month for yourself to cover living expenses.
+If your family intends to accompany you, an additional $1,000 per month for your spouse and $500 per month per child is required.Deadlines

 - To begin research on January 1st (Spring Semester) applications must be submitted by October 1 of the preceding year.

 - To begin research on September 1st (Fall Semester) applications must be submitted by May 15 of that year.

 For those who wish to improve their written or spoken English language skills, courses are available during the summer and academic year through Columbia’s American Language Program.
 For more information, go to http://www.ce.columbia.edu/alp/.

 Lifelong friendships, professional contacts, and common connections with other Professional Fellow alumni are among the most powerful benefits of the program.
 Our alumni network consists of members from many different organizations in a variety of fields including the following: